hashhashu/separable-notes/README.md

 ```

 ### ChangeLog
+#### 0.1.6
+* relative path is used instead of original absolute path to make it more portable
 #### 0.1.5
 * attach action is not needed anymore when adding first note
 * handle situation when src file cannot write